The driving rules vary depending on whether your driving license was issued in an EU/EEA, a non-EU/EEA, or in an other country.

-The process of exchanging your driving licence
+The process of exchanging your driving license

 At Citizens’ Services you will be asked to complete a form, which you must hand in along with the above mentioned documentation.
 Please note that Citizens’ Services charge DKK 280 for processing your application.